BlogCustomer Feedback

 Use of a new feature

-It is particularly useful for product teams to know about the experience customers have with new features.
-A quick pop-up CES survey can let them know about the usability of new functionalities.
+Product teams have to be aware of customers' experiences with new features.
+A quick pop-up survey can help them assess the usability of new functionalities.

-Especially if a feature is still at the beta testing stage, a CES survey can help find struggles that can be fixed before a feature becomes fully available.
+Especially if a feature is still in beta testing, a CES survey can help identify struggles that can be fixed before the feature becomes fully available.

 A finalized purchase